What to expect from your trekking visit...

 Although we don't have wheelchair access around the fields, we are working to improve our facilities for those who aren't able to join in on a trek.

 We have wheelchair accessible toilets and craft room /refreshments room and will have a wheelchair accessible viewing area by Spring 2020.

 Many people with additional needs are able to enjoy walking with our alpacas if accompanied by a responsible adult.

-Alpaca trekking is definitely not a spectator sport so all our visitors are expected to participate!
+Alpaca trekking is definitely not a spectator sport so all our visitors arriving with a trekking party are expected to participate!

 Please give me a call to discuss your visit.

 With our wonderfully varied British climate we can never be ensured of a dry day.
 We walk in drizzle and light rain, but in the event of heavy rain or high winds, we will either wait to see if the rain passes over, or try to reschedule for another day.

 Waterproof clothing is advised, even if there's the slightest hint of rain, and sturdy, waterproof boots are advisable no matter what time of year.
 We are walking in the countryside and the ground will be uneven and may be wet and muddy.
 It'd be a shame to spoil your visit by wearing the wrong foot waer.
 Anyone wearing heeled footwear, sandals or flip flops will not be able to participate.